WebOfTrust/keri/docs/Glossary.md

 In `KERI` consistency is is used to described data that is internally consistent and cryptographically verifiably so.
 Duplicity is used to describe **external inconsistency**.
 Publication of two or more versions of a `KEL`, each of which is internally consistent is duplicity.
 Given that signatures are non-repudiable any duplicity is detectable and provable given possession of any two mutually inconsistent versions of a `KEL`.

-In common language 'duplicity' has a slightly different connotation: 'two-facedness', 'dishonesty', 'deceitfulness', 'deviousness,'two-facedness', 'falseness'.
+In common language 'duplicity' has a slightly different connotation: 'two-faced-ness', 'dishonesty', 'deceitfulness', 'deviousness,'two-faced-ness', 'falseness'.

 #### First seen

 "First seen" in KERI is the first **verified** event, accepted in the `KEL`.
 It has no effect on the timing of what has arrived in escrow for example; in escrow there can be garbage.
 Every 'first seen' event is propagated world wide within micro-seconds to the watchers.
-Only in this microseconds windows that you could have a live key conprise attack.
+Only in this microseconds windows that you could have a live key comprise attack.
 If that happens, this where you have to look after this duplicity-attack a bit more in depth to handle it safely.
 E.g. a valid key rotation.

 #### Generic classes of self-certifying identifiers